TiendaNube/api-docs/guides/Payment Provider/README.md

 ```

 ##### Transparent Card Implementation Example
-`Transparent` options take an object as an argument which has the same parameters as the `Redirect` option, but, since a big part of the UX logic happens on the front end, it has other handlers that allow handling the input on the fields for validation and security purposes.
+`Transparent` options takes an object as an argument which has the same parameters as the `Redirect` option but, since a big part of the UX logic happens on the frontend, it has other handlers that allow handling the input on the fields for validation and security purposes.

 As with any other method, we start by instantiating the one we want to add and then add it using `Checkout.addPaymentOption()`: